What are struvite stones?

-For cats already on a prescription diet to manage a disease, acidifying medications can be prescribed to dissolve the stones.
+For cats already on a prescription diet to manage a disease, acidifying medications to dissolve the stones.
 The veterinarian can provide you with monitoring tests to make sure that the urine pH and concentration stay within a safe range.

 We know that supersaturated urine promotes the formation of crystals and stones, therefore increasing the amount of water helps to dilute the urine.
 Canned stone dissolving diets are preferable to dry due to the higher water content, however, cats used to dry food may be reluctant to switch to canned.
 Pet owners can try adding some water to the dry.
 If the cat cannot be persuaded to eat the canned diet, feed dry and try to increase water consumption in other ways (see next).